-These September 2020 COVID-19 Related Supplemental Instructions update, as appropriate; and replace the "June 2020 COVID-19 Related Supplemental Instructions (FR Y-9C report)," which were posted on the Board is reporting forms and instructions webpage.
-The FR Y-9C report instruction book will be updated to incorporate relevant information from these September 2020 COVID-19 Related Supplemental Instructions after the Board has submitted to OMB these FR Y-9C report revisions.
+These December 2020 COVID-19 Related Supplemental Instructions update, as appropriate; and replace the "September 2020 COVID-19 Related Supplemental Instructions (FR Y-9C report)," which were posted on the Board's reporting forms and instructions webpage.
+The FR Y-9C report instruction book will be updated to incorporate relevant information from these December 2020 COVID-19 Related Supplemental Instructions at a future date.